zeridon/matterbridge-heroku/README.md

   * `MATTERBRIDGE_VERSION`.
 Use a [matterbridge git tag][git-tags].
   * `SLACK_ARCHIVERS_TOKEN`.
 See [_Slack bot setup_ documentation][bot-setup].
   * `SLACK_EDGI_TOKEN`.
 See [_Slack bot setup_ documentation][bot-setup].
+* Optional envvars:
+  * `MATTERBRIDGE_URL`.
+Use this to download the binary from a custom url instead of the tagged release from the official GitHub repo.
+    (Setting this makes `MATTERBRIDGE_VERSION` ignored.)
 * Auto-deploys `edgi` branch to our heroku app: `edgi-matterbridge`
 * `edgi` branch is protected branch, and changes must go through pull request process.